Family Health Care provides comprehensive services to

 After psychiatric treatment for more than two years to stabilize the personality disorder, hormone treatment was initiated

-and this patient has done well for more than fifteen years (including marriage and becoming an adoptive father.)]
+and this patient has done well for more than fifteen years (including marriage and becoming an adoptive parent.)]

 There may be medical